 Most Commercial Zoning districts allow for residential use.
 Below are Commercial zones with R6 Residential Equivalents.

-R6 Zoning is a residential zone but Community Facility uses are also allowed in R6.
-In the instance of a community facility the zoning calculations would be different.
-One can also build a mixed use building with both community facility and residential use.
+R6 Zoning is a residential zone, but Community Facility uses are allowed in all R6 zones.
+In a community facility, the zoning calculations may differ from the residential option.
+One can also build a mixed-use building with both community facilities and residential use.

 R6 Zoning Commercial Overlay

-Sometimes residential districts have commercial overlays. this means the zone is primarily residential but commercial use is allowed instead or as a mixed use building.
-Here is a link to an article we wrote on Commercial Overlays.
+Sometimes residential districts have commercial overlays.
+A commercial overlay means the zone is primarily residential, but commercial use is also allowed.
+In this case, you can develop a commercial building or have both as a mixed-use building.
+In the case of R6, the commercial overlay will typically offer less floor area for commercial use than is allowed for residential use.
+Here is a link to an article we wrote on Commercial Overlays if you want to read more.

 Lot Size: